-There comes a time when you start thinking about the costs that will fall to you when your parent’s health starts to decline.
-Funerals can range from $8,000 – $12,000.
-This is a high cost for any family, especially if you and your siblings are not prepared.
+There comes a time when you start thinking about the costs that will fall on you when your parent’s health starts to decline.
+Funerals can range from $8,000 – $12,000, which is a high price for any family, especially if they are unprepared.

-Burial insurance is an affordable solution to help cover these final expenses.
-However, like most life insurance, regulations need to be followed when taking out a policy.
+Senior burial insurance is an affordable solution to help cover these final expenses.
+However, like most life insurance, regulations must be followed when taking out a policy.

 Can I Buy Burial Insurance For My Parents?

-Your parent must be involved in the process by agreeing to the coverage and signing their name on the application.
+You can purchase burial insurance for your parent, but they need to be involved.
+Your parent must agree to the coverage and sign their name on the application.
 The child can be the payor and the beneficiary but must get the parent’s consent to take out a policy.
 By following these steps, you can purchase burial insurance for your parents.

 Insurable interest occurs when getting a life insurance policy for a family member (mother, father, grandparent, sibling, etc.).
 Since you are looking into purchasing coverage for a parent, this would establish the required insurable interest.

-The chart below shows the price ranges of burial life insurance for your parents.
-Quotes depend on age, coverage amount, and health history.
+The chart below shows you price ranges for burial life insurance for parents.
+Funeral insurance quotes depend on age, coverage amount, and health history.

-A healthier person can expect to pay towards the lower end of the price range.
-Conversely, a sick parent with a more complicated medical history can expect to pay more.
+A healthy parent can expect to pay towards the lower end of the price range.
+In contrast, a sick parent or someone with a more complicated medical history can expect to pay more.